 I am running through the living room into the kitchen where S stands behind the bar in front of the stove.
 Something is cooking.
 From behind me comes D on my left side.
 He tells S we are going outside to play.
 We run out into the sunshine.

 The next thing I know I am laying on the warm hood of a car, staring up into the limbs of the tree as they sway and the leaves rustle in the wind.
 Watching the light shimmer and fade, casting shadows all around me.
 I vaguely sense someone below me to the left telling me to keep this secret not to tell anyone.
 For the sake of propriety I will leave out the specific act.
 In my mind the car is a yellow VW bug.
 However, my dad says it was a small car but of some other make and model.
 My emotions are mixed.
 I am torn between feeling good and knowing it is not right.

 Even today with therapy far behind me this situation creeps up on me in the strangest ways.
 I have always loved and wanted a VW bug.
 I always said it was my dream car.
 Hmmm….

 At 36 I fell head over heels for rabbits going so far as to have five at once in my house.
 Hmmm…

 When I am super stressed I hear a static sound that very well could be the sound of wind through leaves.

 Obviously on some level, at my age I am still trying to come to terms with the complex emotions that are the result of my experiences.
 The questions that haunt me are “What can’t I remember?
-What happened to David?
+What happened to D?
 Who was abusing him?”